 Make sure to submit the location of your sitemap to Google's Search Console / Webmaster Tools.
 If you don't do so, Google will not see it, and basically, all your efforts so far have been useless....
 You can also specify the location of your sitemap.xml file in your robots.txt file, by adding a line like this (especially if it is not located in the site root):

 Repeat this for every sitemap you have.
-You can have multiple XML sitemaps, but also the image and video sitemaps should be submitted (for multilingual sites: use separate properties in Search Console).
+You can have multiple XML sitemaps, and also the image and video sitemaps should be submitted (for multilingual sites: you can use separate properties in Search Console for each language).
 After some days you should see that the submitted URL's are included in the index.
 You can see this in Gooogle Webmaster Tools too:

 The following tips are definitely not necessary, but for advanced usage, they may be useful.
 One tip is for users that use extensions like OSmap to create their sitemaps.
 If you do, you will usually have a non-standard location for the file (like index.php?option=com_osmap&view=xml&tmpl=component&id=1), not in the root of the site where search engines would usually expect to find it.
 You can rewrite the path so that it will be found at the exact location for them:

 RewriteRule ^sitemap.xml$ index.php?option=com_osmap&view=xml&tmpl=component&id=1 [L]

 This will ensure that the site can be reached from the URL /sitemap.xml.
 Thanks to Rene Kreijveld for the tip.

 This should definitely not worry you, but Google will often treat your sitemap as an ordinary piece of content and index it.
 You will usually only see it for very exact searches, or when you use the site:website.com command in Google:

 You can prevent the file from being indexed though.
 Just place the following code in your .htaccess file (make sure to include the correct path to the file):